citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `identity_type` (String) The identity type of the machines to be created.
 Supported values are`ActiveDirectory`, `AzureAD`, and `HybridAzureAD`.
 - `number_of_total_machines` (Number) Number of VDA machines allocated in the catalog.

+~> **Please Note** When deleting machines, ensure machines that need to be deleted have no active sessions.
+For machines with `Static` allocation type, also ensure there are no assigned users.
+If machines that qualify for deletion are more than the requested number of machines to delete, machines are chosen arbitrarily.

 Optional:

 - `availability_zones` (List of String) The Availability Zones for provisioning virtual machines.